Small Ship Cruises

 - All breakfasts, lunches and dinners, snacks, and refreshments.

 - Non-alcoholic beverages and filtered water throughout cruise / House wine and beer with dinner.

 - Fully trained, bilingual, professional guides and knowledgeable local partners.

 - Guided shore excursions.

-- Use of snorkeling equipment, wet suits, sea kayaks and standup paddleboards.
+- Use snorkeling equipment, wet suits, sea kayaks, and standup paddleboards.

 - Transports between the airport and dock in Galapagos.

 - Gratuities to Austin Adventures / Ecoventura guides & crew.